 Currently, the structure of files in directories is out of scope, since this is often dependent on preferences in specific tools.
 This may later be standardized.
 Furthermore, the partitioning of source files into layers like Infra, HAL, etc. is also out of scope.

 Tools and libraries used are out of scope.
-This standard does not force programmers to choose an excellent tool like Google Test over a crappy tool like Hippomocks.
+This standard does not force a choice between tools, e.g. between Google Test and Hippomocks.

 Principles